The Ultimatum (Singaporean TV series)

-Supporting cast

-Synopsis
+Plot

 The beginning was seen to be the ending of the drama, where Ye Yuchen was kidnapping Zhou Zhida, and Fang Songqiao received a call from her to meet at a dilapidated field.
 Sun Jie was to accompany her.
 She arrived not knowing that she wanted revenge for her family.
 Songqiao assured her that she was not the murderer.
 Not listening to her explanation, Yuchen fires from her gun.

 Years ago, Ye Songnian (Chen Shucheng), the boss of Phoenix Corporation, raped his employee, Zheng Wenyu (Hong Huifang), who was already pregnant with her husband's child at that time.
 Months later, both Wenyu and Songnian's second wife, Suzhen (Lin Meijiao), give birth to daughters in the same hospital and due to the nurses' negligence, the identities of the baby girls were swapped.
 Wenyu discovers that her biological daughter suffers from congenital heart disease.
 Out of a mother's desire for her child to receive the best medical care coupled with hatred towards Songnian, she decided to capitalize on the situation by perpetuating the mistake.
 Thus, Ye Yuchen (Zoe Tay) and Fang Songqiao (Fann Wong), whose identities were swapped, grew up in two disparate environments.

 In his old age, Songnian goes into semi-retirement, having handed the running of his company to his god-sister (Jiang Ruolin) and sons (Renxiao and Renyi).
 Ruolin's son, Rende, works in Songnian's company.
 Yuchen also holds the position of an AVP.
 On the surface, the family seems to be harmonious.
 However, beneath this facade, everyone is eying Songnian's position, clamouring to gain Songnian's favour so that they might be entrusted with an important role in the company.
 Having grown-up in such a scheming and manipulative environment, Yuchen's survival instincts are honed.

 Songqiao's childhood, on the other hand, was filled with unhappiness.
 Wen Yu vents her hatred towards Songnian on her.
 She was often scolded and beaten for every little mistake she made.
 Songqiao, who was close to her foster father, bears with it in silence and grows up to be a lawyer.
 When Songqiao was young, she had an extraordinary encounter with a boy, Sun Jie (Tay Ping Hui).
 Sun Jie's father, Sun Nanhai, had been a con man and was made a scapegoat in a kidnap.
 The young Sun Jie resorted to theft to support his younger sister, Sun Min (Felicia Chin), until he became Songnian's foster son.
 He and Yuchen get along very well.